tmbnrt/VirtualEngineeringAssistant/README.md

 ---

-### 🎯 Integration with Commercial Visualization Tools
+### 🎯 Interaction with Commercial Visualization Tools
 ![Interaction with Visualization Software](media/interaction_ui.png)
 *Direct interaction with industry-standard visualization software for post-processing and interpretation.*